Fifth Annual JMC 48 Hour Video Contest!

 If you have questions contact Susan Simon.

 Please read the rules and regulations below before registering.
+Only one person from your team should register on behalf of everyone.
 (But just in case you're coming back and looking for the link here ya go: dartgo.org/48hrs.)

 Rules and Regulations

 Participating teams have just 48 hours to make a short video.
 All creative work - writing, rehearsals, costume, set design, shooting, editing and adding musical soundtracks must occur within the 48 hour time period starting at 5pm on Friday, September 30 and ending at 5pm Sunday, October 2 2022.